alkhalifas/cs6650-project-4-alkhalifas/readme.md

 ### Instructions:

-There are three methods to run the code for your convenience.
+There are two methods to run the code for your convenience.

 #### 1. Quick Start:

 Compile the Java code:

     cd src
-    coordinator/*.java server/*.java utils/*.java main/ServerMain.java
+    server/*.java utils/*.java main/ServerMain.java coordinator/*.java
     client/*.java utils/*.java main/ClientMain.java

 Run the Server: